 - Faneuil Hall: This has been a meeting place/marketplace since 1743.
 Besides being a historical place to visit, it is very action packed with shops and the street performers.
 I caught Aiden dancing to some music that a couple of break dancers were dancing to!

 - Fenway Park: The oldest Major League Baseball park in America is the home to the Boston Red Sox.
 Melissa has been a die-hard Red Sox fan since before she can remember.
 This was a must-see on my to do list.
 This is the first time I have been to Fenway Park.
 I thought it was awesome that Aiden and I could share a first together.
 I brought Aiden in the baby carrier because I knew I would be climbing a lot of stairs and knew my arms would be dead if I held Aiden the whole time.
 Aiden loved seeing the field, going on top of the green monster and touching Fisk’s foul pole.

-If we had more time this list would be double the size.
+If we had more time this Boston travel guide would be double the size.
 There were so many baby-friendly things to do.
 It was great taking Aiden out to see such a historic city and to share seeing things for the first time with me!

 What do you think of this Boston travel guide?
 Have you been to Boston?
 What is your favorite kid-friendly thing to do?